-When a package contains MySQL Cluster installations using different base directories on different hosts, each unique combination of path and host is shown in its own row.
+When a package contains MySQL NDB Cluster installations using different base directories on different hosts, each unique combination of path and host is shown in its own row.
 However, the name of the package is displayed in the first row only; all rows that immediately follow this row and that do not contain the package name also relate to the same package whose name is shown in the first preceding row to display a package name.
 For example, consider the list packages command and output shown here:

-mcm&gt; list packages mysite;
+mcm> list packages mysite;

-+ Package + Path Hosts
+Package Path Hosts

 yourpackage mypackage /usr/local/ndb-host-10 /usr/local/ndb-host-20 /usr/local/mysql /usr/local/bin/mysql tonfisk flundra tonfisk flundra

-++ 3 rows in set (1.07 sec)
++ + +

 This output shows that there are two packages defined for the site named mysite; these packages are named yourpackage and mypackage.
-The package yourpackage consists of the MySQL Cluster binaries in the directory /usr/local/ndb-host-10 on host tonfisk, and in the directory /usr/local/ndb-host-20 on host flundra.
-The package named mypackage consists of the MySQL Cluster binaries in the directory /usr/local/mysql on host tonfisk, and in the directory /usr/local/bin/mysql on host tonfisk, and in the directory /usr/local/bin/mysql on host tonfisk, and in the directory /usr/local/bin/ mysql on host flundra.
+The package yourpackage consists of the MySQL NDB Cluster binaries in the directory /usr/local/ndb-host-10 on host tonfisk, and in the directory /usr/local/ndb-host-20 on host flundra.
+The package named mypackage consists of the MySQL NDB Cluster binaries in the directory /usr/local/mysql on host tonfisk, and in the directory /usr/local/mysql on host flundra.